amille90/osticket-ticket-cycle/README.md

 <img src="https://i.imgur.com/fSpP5As.png"/>
 </p>
 <p>
-Now that the ticket has been escalated to the banking department, log out of Johns account and log back into the deskagent/admin user page as Jane who works in the online banking support satff department.
+Now that the ticket has been escalated to the banking department, log out of Johns account and log back into the deskagent/admin user page as Jane who works in the online banking support staff department.
 </p>
 <br />
 Step 15: